-- 64. The s32 report briefly mentions the economic cost of reducing development potential of lots across the district by introducing new densities only once.
-It does not quantify the cost as low, moderate or high or elaborate on it in the evaluation. - 65.
+- 43. The s32 report briefly mentions the economic cost of reducing development potential of lots across the district by introducing new densities only once.
+It does not quantify the cost as low, moderate or high or elaborate on it in the evaluation. - 44.
 There are further inconsistencies in the cost/ benefit analysis.
-For example, there is a reliance on an economic benefit from increasing site coverage in the MDR zone however this has not changed from the operative plan, at 40%. - 66.
+For example, there is a reliance on an economic benefit from increasing site coverage in the MDR zone however this has not changed from the operative plan, at 40%. - 45.
 The feasibility of the built from standards is questionable as no evidence of testing is mentioned in the s32 report.
-The analysis in the s32 of the built form standards, specifically for the MDR zone is lacking. - 67.
-The s32 states the design guides are to be used to assist with any resource consent process, but notes they have no formal status within the Plan itself.
-The Design Guidelines have not been released for consultation or feedback.
-They should be part of the Plan Change and open for submission. - 68.
-The proposed Low Density Residential zone does not address issue 1 listed in the s32 and the NPS-UD as it is restricting infill development. - 69.
+The analysis in the s32 of the built form standards is lacking.

+- 46. The s32 states the design guides are to be used to assist with any resource consent process, but notes they have no formal status within the Plan itself.
+The Design Guidelines have not been released for consultation, feedback, or testing.
+They should be part of the Plan Change and open for submission. - 47.
+The proposed Low Density Residential zone does not address issue 1 listed in the s32 and the NPS-UD as it is restricting infill development.
+The Low Density Residential zone is incorrectly labelled and should be a General Residential Zone. - 48.
 It is submitted that the conclusion that the district does not qualify as an 'Urban Environment' and that the NPS does not apply is incorrect.